PX4/PX4-user_guide/en/ros/mavros_offboard_python.md

 ```

 As you can see, the `mavros_posix_sitl.launch` file is included.
-This file is responsible for launching MAVROS, the PX4 SITL, the Gazebo Environment and for spawning a vehicle in a given world (for further information see the file [here](https://github.com/PX4/PX4-Autopilot/blob/main/launch/mavros_posix_sitl.launch)).
+This file is responsible for launching MAVROS, the PX4 SITL, the Gazebo Classic Environment and for spawning a vehicle in a given world (for further information see the file [here](https://github.com/PX4/PX4-Autopilot/blob/main/launch/mavros_posix_sitl.launch)).

 :::tip
-The `mavros_posix_sitl.launch` file takes several arguments that can be set according to your preferences such as the vehicle to spawn or the Gazebo world (refer to [here](https://github.com/PX4/PX4-Autopilot/blob/main/launch/mavros_posix_sitl.launch)) for a complete list).
+The `mavros_posix_sitl.launch` file takes several arguments that can be set according to your preferences such as the vehicle to spawn or the Gazebo Classic world (refer to [here](https://github.com/PX4/PX4-Autopilot/blob/main/launch/mavros_posix_sitl.launch)) for a complete list).

 You can override the default value of these arguments defined in `mavros_posix_sitl.launch` by declaring them inside the *include* tags.
 As an example, if you wanted to spawn the vehicle in the `warehouse.world`, you would write the following: